 Clarity is the ultimate power, and if you want results you’ve never had you need to get 100 percent clear on what you want. ~ Peter Voogd

 It’s not enough to say you want to be an entrepreneur; you must have clarity for your vision.
-The clearer you are about who your are, the type of business you want, the service or product you want to offer, and the customers you want to serve, the easier it will be for you to strategize and take action to live your dream.
+The clearer you are about who you are, the type of business you want, the service or product you want to offer, and the customers you want to serve, the easier it will be for you to strategize and act to live your dream.

 Why is clarity important?

 Entrepreneurs without clarity for their business risk spending years business hopping, marketing to the wrong customers and offering the wrong products or services.
 Entrepreneurs with clarity for their purpose start businesses that grow and thrive.

 Do you know who you are at your core?
 Some of us live our lives and start businesses based on another person’s definition of who we are.

 1. To get clarity for your entrepreneurial vision, start defining your core values.